gatsbyjs/gatsby/docs/docs/building-with-components.md

 ### Page generation

-Components under `src/pages` are automatically mapped to pages with paths based on their file name.
-For example `src/pages/index.jsx` is mapped to `yoursite.com` meanwhile `src/pages/about.jsx` is `yoursite.com/about/`.
+Components under `src/pages` become pages automatically with paths based on their file name.
+For example `src/pages/index.jsx` is mapped to `yoursite.com` and `src/pages/about.jsx` becomes `yoursite.com/about/`.

 Example: